Far Far West Beginner Guide: Surviving The Frontier

 Weapon Targeting

-To unlock new guns and utilities, you need fragments.
-Bosses drop these when they die, but the catch is you have to manually select which specific fragment you want to farm in your loadout menu.
-Trust me, I learned this the hard way.
-I ran five consecutive missions before realizing I had already maxed out my current weapon fragment, and the overflow does not automatically roll over to the next gun.
+Before you make the same mistake I did, double check your tracker.
+I ran five consecutive missions before realizing I had already maxed out my current weapon fragment.
+The overflow does not automatically roll over to the next gun blueprint.
 You have to go into the menu, swap your target to the next blueprint, and then drop back into the desert.
-Even after you unlock everything, you still need fragments to buy cosmetic skins, so always make sure you have a target selected.
+Even after you unlock every single weapon, you still need these fragments to buy cosmetic skins.
+Always make sure you have a target selected before you board the train.

 The Element of Surprise